sophiemiddleton/pyfitter/py-fitter/README.md

 We import the Mu2e ntuples using uproot and store it as an awkward array.

-## Our interface:
+## Our Fitting Interface:

-The fit_module.py calls zfit and the various parameterizations of the signal (CE) and backgrounds (currently DIO, RPC, and Cosmics).
+The fit_module.py is our interface to zfit and the various parameterizations of the signal (CE) and backgrounds (currently DIO, RPC, and Cosmics).
 1D PDFs are written for the time and momentum distributions, as well as a 2D PDF for time vs momentum (in progress).

+There are three functions in the fit module:

+1) Unbinned_fit_mom - a 1D unbinned fit for momentum (default)
+2) Unbinned_fit_time - a 1D unbinned fit for time (probably not used on its own)
+3) Unbinned_2d_fit_mom_time - 2D fit for both momentum and time

+The user can specify the fit functions using the *components.py files, below is discussion of the parameters defined in these files and how to use them:

 ### Components specification